Stefan Vico

-Stefan Vico (Стефан Вицо; born 28 February 1995) is a Montenegrin footballer who plays for Serbian club Javor Ivanjica.
+Stefan Vico (Стефан Вицо; born 28 February 1995) is a Montenegrin footballer who plays for second-tier club Otrant-Olympic.

 Club career

 Vico was playing in the youth teams of FK Rad until the season 2012–13 when he debuted for the first team in the Serbian SuperLiga.

 Born in Herceg Novi, Montenegro, Vico played for the Montenegrin U-16 in 2010, however, after debuting for the first team of Rad, he was included in the Serbian U-18 and U-19 teams in 2013.
 The lack of calls for the Serbian youth national teams since then made Vico switch once more and accept a call for the Montenegrin U-21 team in March 2016.

 On 3 April 2019, Vico joined Næstved BK in the Danish 1st Division.
 He left the club in summer 2020 after they were relegated to the Danish 2nd Division.

 On 26 December 2020, he signed a three-year contract with Serbian club Javor Ivanjica.